geraldhinson/geraldhinson.github.io/_posts/2025-06-01-GlennAndLaurel-HousePrayerAnswer.md

 -   Baalam, the evil prophet whose donkey saw more clearly than he did (hired by the king of <b>Moab</b> to curse Israel)
 -   Daniel influencing multiple kings of <b>Babylon</b>, one of whom publicly declared God as above all other gods to his entire kingdom

 God has made it clear from the beginning that He cares for <b>all people groups</b>, even in the Old Testament.
-Over and over, He has placed people in strategic roles and situations, and caused events to occur on behalf of all people, regardless of their ancestry or pedigree.
+Over and over, He has <b>chosen</b> people to place in strategic roles and situations, and caused specific events to occur on behalf of all people, regardless of their ancestry or pedigree.

 Why?